JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 + A memory access, such as `P%?3`
 + An array access, such as `S%(160-I%)`

+In the simplest cases, a `USE constant` or `USE (location)` instruction is added to the program.
+Array and memory accesses might well result in a series of instructions being added; but in any case, the program will be extended so as to push the desired value onto the top of the Stack.

 After parsing a value, we expect either a double-ended operator or the end of the expression.

+_Possible extension: if a value is followed by a value, a multiply sign * will be inserted between the two values._

 ### NUMERIC CONSTANTS